How can OKRs and project management work together? Find out how the two can be complementary and get actionable examples.

 Connecting team-level OKRs with projects and delivery processes in Kanbanize

 Regardless of what your structure is, the important part is to grasp the concept.
-Visualizing everything in a single place helps you communicate your business priorities to the people responsible for the actual work.
+Using OKR software that allows having everything visualized in a single place, you can communicate your business priorities to the people responsible for the actual work.
 When the priorities become clear, project managers and teams can better plan what projects/initiatives to start working on that will have a true impact on the company’s strategy.

 When talking about OKR examples for project management, you should know that virtually every process in the company is related to managing some type of projects.
 The only difference is that they might take various forms – fulfilling customer orders, building features, executing marketing campaigns, etc.

 Still, you might decide to set OKRs specifically for a PMO (Project Management Office) department.
 Such a function might be valuable for your company when dealing with large portfolios of complex projects.

 1. OKRs for Agile Project Management Transformation